 Roadworks can be particularly challenging for people who are Deaf or disabled to navigate.
 The existing roadworks ramps have been identified as being problematic for this section of the community.
-Melba Swintex co-designed a new ramp (The Right Ramp) with a panel of people with disabilities that addressed most of the concerns about the traditional ramp.
+Melba Swintex co-designed a new ramp (The Right Ramp) with a panel of disabled people that addressed most of the concerns about the traditional ramp.

 Key research questions